it985/my-stars/README.md

 *   [djrobstep/migra](https://github.com/djrobstep/migra) - Like diff but for PostgreSQL schemas

-*   [formspree/formspree](https://github.com/formspree/formspree) - Easy HTML form without PHP or JavaScript
+*   [formspree/formspree](https://github.com/formspree/formspree) - The successor to this repository is actively maintained at https://formspree.io.
+Its source code is not available

 *   [ponyorm/pony](https://github.com/ponyorm/pony) - Pony Object Relational Mapper